arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 There you will find the complete list of all members who have access to your Shared Space, as well as the current role of each member.

-##### Members Types
+#### Members Types

 There are multiple role types in Arduino Cloud for Business to allow the admin to have full control of the rights/permissions each user has in the Shared Space.
-In this way, the admin can set-up Role-Based Access Control (RBAC) by assigning profiles and sharing with any number of users.
+In this way, the admin can set-up Role-Based-Access-Control (RBAC) by assigning profiles and sharing with any number of users.

 The table below reports the list of supported roles and corresponding permissions.